-If air loss occurs while driving, do not continue driving.
+If an air loss occurs while driving, do not continue driving with a deflated tire.
 Driving even a short distance can damage a tire beyond repair.

 Any tires which are over 6 years old must be checked by a qualified technician even if damage is not obvious.